Her & Him

-Her & Him is a 2019 Pornhub adult film written and directed by Bella Thorne and starring pornographic actors Abella Danger and Small Hands.
+Her & Him is a 2019 American pornographic film written and directed by Bella Thorne and starring pornographic actors Abella Danger and Small Hands.

 The film received numerous industry awards, including nominations for Best Actress, Best Actor, and Best Dramatic Screenplay at the 37th Adult Video News Awards in 2020.
 It was shown at the 2019 Oldenburg International Film Festival and then released on Pornhub's Premium service.

 Plot

 Her & Him is a narrative-driven short film.
 Small Hands plays an unnamed character who is dating an unnamed girl played by Abella Danger.
 He finds out that she has been looking up how to murder her boyfriend and get away with it.
 The two play a twisted game of cat and mouse while he tries to figure out if she is really trying to kill him.

 Conception and production

 Her & Him is the third entry in Pornhub's Visionaries Director's Club, a series of movies where Pornhub invites guest celebrity directors to "diversify porn production".
 Her & Him was written and directed by Bella Thorne and premiered at the Oldenburg Film Festival in Germany prior to streaming on Pornhub Premium.

 According to Thorne, she originally conceived Her & Him as a Christmas-themed horror film before the project morphed into an adult film.

 The film was produced by Pornhub with the help of producers Corey Price, Sami Reinhart and Jen Stein.
 All music in the film is by rapper Mod Sun and overseen by the film's music supervisor, Dina Juntila.
 The film was shot by camera operators Carlos Benavides and Leslie Satterfield.
 Director of cinematography was Bianca Butti.
 The film was edited by Brennan Pierson and Malgorzata Grzyb.